salaken-ds/loan_analysis_toolkit/README.md

 ## Others
 - Pre-requisite: `uv` (either `pip install uv` or see https://docs.astral.sh/uv/getting-started/installation/#standalone-installer)
 - Clone and then build using: `uv build`
--Local install into another virtual environment using the built package (assuming you're currently in directory `xyz` which is at the same level as `loan_analysis_toolkit`):
+- Local install into another virtual environment using the built package (assuming you're currently in directory `xyz` which is at the same level as `loan_analysis_toolkit`):
 `uv pip install ../loan_analysis_toolkit/dist/loan_analysis_toolkit-0.1.0.tar.gz`